Living in Liverpool

 Through spectacular festivals, dramatic sporting attractions and unique art, the city continues to be at the heart of UK culture, attracting millions of visitors every year.

 Find out how studying in Liverpool can enhance your university experience, and why there is truly something for everyone in the UK’s friendliest city.
-And don't forget to download our Student Guide to Living in Liverpool to get even more tips and recommendations!
+And don't forget to download our Living in Liverpool Guide to get even more tips and recommendations!

 Art and Museums